kkoltun/dev_notes/architecture/design_patterns_quiz_questions.md

 4. When this pattern should be used (3 cases)?
 5. What are the advantages of using it (2 examples)?
 6. What are the drawbacks of using it (3 examples)?
+7. What are the implementation hints for this pattern?
-7. What should be minimized?
+8. What should be minimized?
 What is intentionally shared (behavior vs state)?
 Why?
-8. Where is the common behavior, where is the specific one?
+9. Where is the common behavior, where is the specific one?

 #### 5. Builder